 Canadian Standards Association

-The 2016 CSA surveillance re-certification audit of Canfor’s woodlands in British Columbia and Alberta found our sustainable forest management system meets ISO 14001 and CSA Z809 requirements.
+The 2014 CSA surveillance re-certification audit of Canfor’s operations in British Columbia and Alberta found our sustainable forest management system meets ISO 14001 and CSA Z809 requirements.